alam0rt/journal/push.md

 when they are being reported either.
 It's a good estimate, but our tools are less accurate.

+So now not only do we have only 15 seconds worth of resolution.
+We don't even know if the pulled metric is *fresh*, we need to rely on other metrics to determine the age of the pushed metric.
+More work, more complexity and most definetely a result of an anti-pattern.

 This is why the Prometheus authors do not suggest using the Pushgateway in this manner.
 While it is *alright* for general use cases, Prometheus is designed to be *fast* and accurate.
 The above design is anything but, it is (relatively)